fusioncharts/dev_centre_docs/chart-guide/standard-charts/heat-map-chart.md

 ## Handle out-of-range data

-If data values are beyond the numeric ranges you define in the `colorRange` object, the chart shows blank data plots.
+If data values are beyond the numeric ranges you define in the `colorRange` object; the chart shows blank data plots.
 A chart with a blank data plot rendered for out-of-range data looks like the following:

 Refer to the code below: